-Rhinoplasty (or in lay terms, nose job) is a technically demanding plastic surgical procedure that’s one of the oldest and most popular plastic surgery procedures in the world.
-While the basic goal is to reshape the nose into a more balanced and proportional form, it can be customized for patients of certain ethnic backgrounds, like Middle Eastern (Arab, Persian), African-American, Asian and of course, Caucasians.
+Rhinoplasty surgery (or, in lay terms, a nose job) is a technically demanding plastic surgical procedure that’s one of the oldest and most popular facial plastic surgery procedures in the world.
+While the basic goal is to reshape the nose into a more balanced and proportional form, it can be customized for patients of certain ethnic backgrounds (ethnic rhinoplasty), like Middle Eastern (Arab, Persian), African-American, Asian, and of course, Caucasians.

-Because the nose is such an essential focal point for facial aesthetics, it is important to select a surgeon who’s not only comfortable with cosmetic nose surgery, but who has the vision and capabilities to achieve balanced, natural looking results—like San Diego based Dr. Tim Sayed.
+Because the nose is such an essential focal point for facial aesthetics, it is important to select a rhinoplasty surgeon who’s not only comfortable with cosmetic nose surgery but who has the vision and capabilities to achieve balanced, natural-looking results—like San Diego-based Dr. Tim Sayed.

 - Adjustment of the width of the upper bony part of the nose to create a thinner look